allusive-dev/compfy/README.md

 ## What Is This?

+For those who don't know this is a compositor for Linux and the X11 platform.
+It gives windows transparency, blur, animations and much more!

-This was originally a fork of pijulius and nothing more, but since `1.0` this project has become much more and I hope it will go even further with your help.
+This was originally a fork of Picom and nothing more, as of `1.6.0` **Compfy** has become its own project entirely.
+Offering a alternative to Picom.

-This is currently the best actively maintained fork of picom adding proper animations, implementing all features from upstream `v10.2` and adding more features as requested by the community!
+This is currently the best actively maintained alternative to Picom adding proper animations, implementing all features from upstream `v10.2` and adding more features as requested by the community!

 ## Documentation/Wiki.